Colorado county election officials indicted by grand jury in security breach investigation - KTVZ

 Knisley faces six counts, including three felony counts of attempting to influence a public servant, one felony count of conspiracy to commit criminal impersonation, and misdemeanor counts for violation of duty and failing to comply with the requirements of the secretary of state.

 Warrants were issued for Peters’ and Knisley’s arrests.
 Both of their bonds are set at $500,000 cash only.
-Knisley has been booked into the Mesa County Jail, according to Mesa County Sheriff’s Office spokesperson Megan Terlecky.
+The Mesa County Sheriff’s Office said in an emailed statement Wednesday evening that Peters had turned herself in to the Mesa County Detention Facility.
+Knisley has been booked into the Mesa County Jail, according to sheriff’s office spokesperson Megan Terlecky.

 “Yesterday, the Mesa County grand jury returned an indictment after the presentation of evidence in an ongoing investigation into the alleged election system breach in Mesa County,” Rubinstein and Colorado Attorney General Phil Weiser said in a statement.
 “The grand jury, randomly selected from the same pool of citizens that elected Clerk Tina Peters and chosen months before any of these alleged offenses occurred, concluded there is probable cause that Clerk Peters and Deputy Clerk Knisley committed crimes.”